mvolkmann/blog/src/swift/Localization.md

 1. Under "Localization", click the "Localize..." button.
 1. In the dialog that appears, click the "Localize" button.
 1. Once again, select the "Localizable.strings" file in the File Navigator.
-1. Once again, open the Inspector panel on the right.
-1. Under "Localization", check all the language checkboxes.
+1. In the Inspector panel on the right under "Localization", check all the language checkboxes.
-1. This will add one entry under "Localizable.strings" in the File Navigator for each selected language.
+   This will add one entry under "Localizable.strings" in the File Navigator for each selected language.

 ## Populating the "Strings" File